Code-Institute-Submissions/Project3-7/README.md

     - Front of card display image, link to show recipe page and back displays all attributes correctly

 - Profile page
-      - All the user’s recipes are display here and order from most like down.
+      - All the user’s recipes are display here and order from most likes down.

 - Recipes page.
       - All recipes displayed here correctly in order from most liked down.